 Why is this study being done?

-The purpose of this study is to find out what effects proton radiation combined with chemotherapy and surgery has on you and your pancreatic cancer.
-This study will look at the side effects from the treatment and the quality of your life in relation to pain.
-It will also look at how the tumor responds to the combination of treatment with radiation, chemotherapy and surgery.
+The purpose of this study is to find out what effects, good and/or bad, proton radiation combined with chemotherapy and surgery, if performed, has on you and your pancreatic cancer.
+The goal is improved disease free survival.
+This study will look at the side effects from the treatment and the quality of your life in relation to your treatment experience.
+It will also look at how the tumor responds to the combination of treatment with proton radiation.

 Contact us for additional Information on this trial.